 So make it a point to:-

-The result of all this would be that your team will be more likely to adhere to deadlines, avoid making mistakes, and will always be positive when it comes to effective communication.
-It is more of a responsibility to make sure your team knows what is expected of them.
-Communicating in a way that makes the message clear to your team, clients as well as stakeholders is a route for life-long employee and customer satisfaction.
+The result of all this would be that your team will be more likely to adhere to deadlines, avoid making mistakes, and always be positive when it comes to effective communication.
+It is more of a responsibility to ensure your team knows what is expected.
+Communicating to clarify the message to your team, clients, and stakeholders is a route for lifelong employee and customer satisfaction.

 3. Clear Channels of Communication Within Teams

-When a team is working together on a project, especially if the team is agile like that of engineering teams, they need to be completely transparent with each other.
-It’s important that everyone is on the same page, so to speak, and that each person knows what he or she needs to do.
-This can be achieved only when everything is documented in the form of written communication.
+When a team is working together on a project, especially if it is agile like that of engineering teams, they need to be completely transparent.
+It’s important that everyone is on the same page, so to speak, and that each person knows what they need to do.
+It can be achieved only when everything is documented in written communication.
 The answer?
 Agile project management tool!

-For example, if there is an issue with the design of a website, a developer needs to be informed immediately.
-It’s important, too, that everyone knows the status of the project.
+If there is an issue with the design of a website, a developer needs to be informed immediately.
+It’s important, too, that everyone knows the project’s status.
 If you are in charge of a project, make sure you keep everyone informed.
-And the solution here is not to call every professional individually and inform them what’s wrong, that will only be chaotic and isn’t an ideal solution for people to work with a peace of mind.
-So then what’s the solution?
+And the solution here is not to call every professional individually and inform them what’s wrong; that will only be chaotic and isn’t an ideal solution for people to work with peace of mind.
+So then, what’s the solution?

 It is significant to set up channels of communication in any team environment.
 A good way to do this is to set something up that will be easy to use and accessible for everyone on the team.
-A few great remote working tools for streamlining and organizing such communications and client projects are Slack, MS Teams, Jira software as well as Trello that Quokka Labs use day in and out.
+A few great remote working tools for streamlining and organizing such communications and client projects are Slack, MS Teams, Jira Software, and Trello that Quokka Labs used day in and out.

 How can communication and project management remote working tools be useful?

-i) You can use it to send text, images, and even complete files to any other person on the team as well as with your clients to keep them informed throughout the progress.
-This will eliminate the back and forth rounds of communications.
+i) You can use it to send text, images, and even complete files to any other person on the team and your clients to keep them informed throughout the progress. ]It will eliminate the back and forth rounds of communications.

-ii) You can also organize your team and their work by creating different channels, each with a specific topic that keeps a track of their daily progress.
-For example- At Quokka Labs we use Jira software extensively to segregate work for technical projects (UI/UX Design, App Development, Web Development and Quality Assurance) as well as non-technical work responsibilities (Digital Marketing, Content Development, Sales, and HR).
+ii) You can also organize your teamwork by creating different channels, with a specific topic to keep track of daily progress.
+For example, at Quokka Labs, we use Jira software extensively to segregate work for technical projects and non-technical work responsibilities.

-iii) You can also create channels for informal discussion such as employee rewards and recognition, employee engagement activities, or even one to talk about football!
+iii) You can also create channels for informal discussion such as Office Events and News.

-The above-mentioned remote working tools are way popular to get the best out of your technical as well as non-technical teams with super ease.
+The above-mentioned remote working tools are way popular to get the best out of your technical and non-technical teams with super ease.

 4. Written Communication is the Future

 When remote working, everyone communicates, but not everyone communicates clearly.
 If you work from home, chances are you’ll still have plenty to do electronically and many chances to work together digitally as a team.
 It can get us thinking about what we need to do better and whether or not we’re functioning effectively as a group.
-Along with the idea that more and more employees in the future will be telecommuting, one of the other major trends that may be normalized is that many people will communicate via writing remotely.
+Along with the idea that more and more employees will be telecommuting, one of the other major trends that may normalize is that many people will communicate via writing remotely.

 The importance of written communication in app development or web development business cannot be underrated.
-To succeed, you must be able to properly communicate your workflow, expectations, timelines, and your product or service to your clients.
+To succeed, you must properly communicate your clients’ workflow, expectations, timelines, and product or service.
 If you’re not taking this seriously, take a moment to consider your competition.
 Research their communication strategies and how they go about delivering the same message you’re trying to convey.
-Chances are they’re doing something right and you should take note.
-Making yourself understood in business is crucial to your success and that of your colleagues.
+Chances are they’re doing something right, and you should take note.
+Making yourself understood in business is crucial to your success and your colleagues.

-More than the future of remote working, the future of work is even more collaborative.
+More than the future of remote working, work is even more collaborative.
 Even if you’re all together in the same physical location or not, it doesn’t have to limit your collaboration.
 And the thread that lies in the heart of holding this thought together is effective communication.
-A full fledged engineering company has many departments that performs every role of a mobile app development company, web application development company as well as UI UX design company conclusively to make it stand as successful engineering team,

-Quokka Labs is a leading mobile app development company, web application development company as well as UI UX design company for businesses of all sizes.
-We offer a wide range of tech and design services that can ace your existing digital products or build one right up!
-Let us assist you in growing your business digitally starting today!
+Quokka Labs is a leading mobile app development company, web application development company for businesses of all sizes.
+We offer a wide range of tech and design services that can ace your existing digital products.
+Let us assist you in growing your business starting today!